 Make a Love Monster play dough tray to strengthen those little fine motor muscles.
 I cut up beads and pipe cleaners for the tray.
 I found heart beads at the Dollar Tree.
 Students will be rolling, poking, and manipulating the play dough to create cute love monsters.

+A box of chocolates is full of shapes.
+Students pick a shape card, identify it, and cover the matching shape in their box of chocolates.
+Valentine’s Day mini erasers are the perfect size to cover the shapes.
 Valentine’s Cover Up is a fun counting game for my little learners.
 If you make a rule that the player has to have the exact amount to end the game, it gives students the opportunity to review about more and less.

+Want to practice addition?
+Play the game using two dice.
+Students roll the dice, add, and cover up the total.
+Candy heart measure!
+We are always measuring with a variety of objects and tools.
+For this game, students measured how many hearts tall each object was.
+And I did allow students to eat their candy at the end of the game.
 Valentine Number Dot it is a way for students to practice identifying numbers.
-Try using stickers to cover up dot it games.
-Sometimes all you need is just a new twist on a game makes it super exciting (like stickers)!
+Try using stickers to cover up dot-it games.
+Sometimes all you need is just a new twist on a game that makes it super exciting (like stickers)!

-Love this post?
+Love these ideas?
 Pin this image!